areviksol/rainfall/level5/README.md

    - **Global Offset Table (GOT)**: This table holds addresses of dynamically linked functions.
 By overwriting an entry in the GOT, you can change the function that gets called, leading to arbitrary code execution.
    - **Writable Memory**: Exploiting writable sections like the GOT and buffer overflows allows you to gain control over the program’s flow.

-You successfully exploited the vulnerability, overwrote the GOT entry, and gained access to the shell to move on to `level6`.
+successfully exploited the vulnerability, overwrote the GOT entry, and gained access to the shell to move on to `level6`.
 This is a classic example of leveraging a format string vulnerability and manipulating memory to execute arbitrary code.